-A mastectomy is surgery to remove all breast tissue from a breast as a way to treat or prevent breast cancer.
+A mastectomy is surgery to remove all breast tissue from a breast.
+It's most often done to treat or prevent breast cancer.

-Surgery to restore shape to your breast — called breast reconstruction — may be done at the same time as your mastectomy or during a second operation at a later date.
+After mastectomy, you may choose to have surgery to restore shape to the breast.
+This procedure is called breast reconstruction.
+It may be done at the same time as mastectomy or as a second operation later.
+Reconstruction may take more than one surgery.

 Products & Services